kkebo/RingProgressViewStyle/README.md

 ## How to Use

-Add this repository to your package dependencies in your app, and select the "RingProgressViewStyle" product.
-The "Showcase" product is an example app for Swift Playgrounds, so you don't need it when you want to use this package only as a library.
+Add this repository to your package dependencies in your app.

 ## Supported Platforms